Kremlin: We don't expect 'political wisdom' in selection of new British PM | Politics

 - Russian Federation

-The Kremlin said on Friday it did not expect Britain to exercise "political wisdom" in choosing its next leader, following Liz Truss' announcement that she was stepping down as prime minister.
+The Kremlin said on Friday it did not expect Britain to exercise "political wisdom" in choosing its next leader, following Liz Truss's announcement that she was stepping down as prime minister.

-Asked about the possible return of Boris Johnson to the top post, Kremlin spokesman Dmitry Peskov said Russia did not want to interfere in other countries' internal affairs, before criticising the "internal party process" by which Conservative lawmakers and party members are set to choose the next prime minister.
+Asked about the possible return of Boris Johnson to the top post, Kremlin spokesman Dmitry Peskov said: "We do not expect insight and political wisdom from anyone in the countries of the collective West, let alone Britain.
+Especially in Britain, where people do not choose the person at the head of the executive branch, who appears as a result of internal party shake-ups."
+Johnson, an outspoken supporter of Ukraine in the conflict with neighbouring Russia, was ousted from the premiership in July, amid a wave of scandals.
+At the time, Russian media and officials celebrated news of his departure.

+Russia has likewise warmly welcomed news of Truss's imminent departure, having been scathing

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)